MicrosoftDocs/quantum-docs/articles/install-azure-quantum-sdk-python.md

 ---
 author: guenp
-description: Learn how to install the Azure Quantum SDK for Python to submit Quantum Computing circuits to Azure Quantum. ms.author: v-guenp ms.date: 08/25/2021 ms.service: azure-quantum
+description: Learn how to install the Azure Quantum SDK for Python to submit Quantum circuits to Azure Quantum. ms.author: v-guenp ms.date: 08/25/2021 ms.service: azure-quantum